-Since the majority of retail stores in the unincorporated areas are in shopping centers, it is illustrative to evaluate the retail parking standard in light of shopping center data.
+Since the majority of retail stores in the unincorporated areas are in shopping centers. it is illustrative to evaluate the retail parking standard in light of shopping center data.
 The ITE manual indicates that the 85th percentile for non-December peak parking on a weekday is one space per 316 square feet, and on a Saturday, one space per 294 square feet; on a Friday, it is one space per 256 square feet.
 The proposed standard of one space per 300 square feet would thus meet demand at 85% of sites during peak hours weekdays and Sundays, and would be very close to meeting the 85th percentile standard on Saturdays.
 On Fridays during the peak period at 7 pm, the proposed standard easily meets the demand at the average shopping center (one space per 340 square feet), but falls short of the 85th percentile (one space per 256 square feet).
 In evaluating the shopping center data, it is essential to consider that most shopping centers contain a significant percentage of restaurants, banks and supermarkets, each of which exert a parking demand 2-4 times the demand of the shopping center as a whole; this in turn suggests that retail and service uses are exerting a demand that is less than the average of the shopping center as a whole.
-The peak period of most retail uses probably does not coincide with the 7 pm of the shopping center as a whole; as many retail stores in small centers and strip malls tend to close by 5 pm.
-These observations indicated a high probability that proposed standard of one space per 300 square feet will meet retail demand during all hours of the day, including peak hours on Fridays.
+The peak period of most retail uses probably does not coincide with the 7 pm of the shopping center as a whole:

-6. Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? regul ussion Parts 1-5: The proposed amendmentations or programs regarding facilities for nationing ignificant impact is anticipated. ents would notorists, t not conflic picyclists, a ct with curre and/or pede ent estrians 7.
-Exceed, either individually (the project $\boxtimes$ alone) or cumulatively (the project combined with other development), a level of service standard established by the County General Plan for designated intersections, roads or highways?
+as ma obser any retail stores in small centers and strip vations indicated a high probability that profession will meet retail demand during all hops. malls tend oposed sta to close by y 5 pm.
+Th one space p ese er 300 6.
+Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? regul ussion Parts 1-5: The proposed amendm ations or programs regarding facilities for a gnificant impact is anticipated.
+7. Exceed, either individually (the project \boxtimes • alone) or cumulatively (the project combined with other development), a level of service standard established by the County General Plan for designated intersections, roads or highways?

-Potentially Significant Impact Significant with Mitigation Incorporated
+Potentially Significant Impact Less than

+Significant

+with

+Mitigation

+Incorporated